site-prism/site_prism/README.md

 Support us with a monthly donation and help us continue our activities by supporting us as a [backer](https://opencollective.com/site-prism#backer)

-Become a sponsor and get your logo on our README on Github with a link to your site.
-[How to Sponsor SitePrism?](https://opencollective.com/site-prism#sponsor)
+Become a sponsor and get your logo on our README on GitHub with a link to your site [How to Sponsor SitePrism?](https://opencollective.com/site-prism#sponsor)

 Free Open Source software can only be maintained with the support of you.
 If you and/or your company find value in SitePrism and would like to contribute financially to its ongoing maintenance and development,